-The Beverly Hills Police Department said that an anti-Armenian flyer threatening to “wipe Armenian off the map” is protected by the First Amendment.
+The Beverly Hills Police Department said that an anti-Armenian flyer threatening to “wipe Armenia off the map” is protected by the First Amendment.

 On January 28, the Beverly Hills Police Department said it was investigating an anti-Armenian flyer that was spotted around the city and its vicinity, ahead of an Armenian Youth Federation march scheduled on that day to protest Azerbaijan’s blockade of Artsakh.